berkeley-scf/tutorial-databases/sql.md

     select * from questions limit 5

-To run this from R:
+To run this from R we provide the SQL syntax as a string as the second argument to `dbGetQuery`.

 ``` r
 library(RSQLite)